sgm28/Starca-Team-Project/README.md

 * Users will be able to view listings
 * Users will be able to view listings of storage places to rent nearby
 * Users will be able to view listings in other selected areas
-* Users will be able to view listings in other selected areas
+* Users will be able to post listings
   * Users will be able to post pictures (implicit intent) for listings
   * User will be able post details on their storage listing
 * Users will be able to update their profile